FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

     │   │   Headers containing VeriFast formalizations and proofs.
     │   │
     │   ├── README.md
-    │   │   Contains more details about the proof.
+    │   │   Contains overview about proof files.
     │   │
     │   ├── single_core_proofs
     │   │   Contains the old list formalization and proofs written by